Brewing

 Cold liquid sharpens edges and whitens sweetness, so avoid fine grinds, high temps, or long times just because you're making iced.
 That's over-extraction.
 Over-extracted iced coffee tastes especially harsh.
 Build strength via dose/ratio, manage bitterness through time and temperature.

 Iced coffee playbook: stronger baseline, standard time and temperature.
-Thermal's guide to iced coffee covers the rationale—cold shifts flavor, so prep in advance.
+Thermal's covers the rationale—cold shifts flavor, so prep in advance.

 (Over-extracted hot coffee poured over ice doesn't improve; it worsens.
 Plan your strength at the brew stage.)